alentmathew/democluster/README.md

 Created IAM role to access AWS resources from EC2 instance through  Terraform.
 Created an EC2 instance and assigned IAM role to provision AWS resources.

+VPC for the cluster was manually created with two public subnets so that the cluster will be accessible in public.

 client tools: Terraform v1.0.8, kubectl v1.22.0

 #### Detailed steps: